doerthe/eye/README.markdown

 It performs semibackward reasoning and it supports Euler paths.
 Via [N3](http://www.w3.org/TeamSubmission/n3/) it interoperable with [Cwm](http://www.w3.org/2000/10/swap/doc/cwm).

-Semibackward reasoning is backward reasoning for EYE components i.e.
+Semibackward reasoning is backward reasoning for rules using <= in N3
-rules using <= in N3 and forward reasoning for rules using => in N3.
+and forward reasoning for rules using => in N3.
 **Semibackward reasoning from EYE to EYE** is what keeps us going.

 Euler paths are roughly "don't step in your own steps" which is inspired by